Captain Toad: Treasure Tracker (Series) Review

 For younger players there's a simple Find Pixel Toad mode where you explore each level to find a small pixel sticker of toad.
 You track your progress with this, as well as how many gems you have found on a book that records your results for each level.

+Additional in-game purchases are offered for items that enhance the experience.
 On the Switch you can purchase Special Episode content for 18 new courses.
 You can purchase Amibos figurines separately (Pixel Toad, Wedding characters and any other Nintendo characters) that grant players new characters and items in game as well as new levels.

 Rated PEGI 3+.